OkayAbedin/medbox/old/WOKWI_HALL_SENSOR_GUIDE.md

 4. **Connect the Chip to Your Circuit**:
    - Connect VCC to 3.3V or 5V
    - Connect GND to ground
-   - Connect D0 to your digital input pins (pins 25, 26, 27 as per your MedBox design)
+   - Connect D0 to your digital input pins (pins 25, 26, 27 as per your CareBox design)
    - Connect A0 to your analog input pins if you want to use analog readings (optional)

 ## Using the Custom Chip